Explore 360

 The Pyrenees, stretching for almost 500km from their union with the Cantabrian Mountains near the Atlantic through to the Mediterranean Sea, have long been regarded by climbers and hikers as an earthly paradise.
 But, for those who love the aquatic realm, the potential for unexpected fun and adventure is simply waiting for you to take the plunge!

-Join us as we explore this majestic, rugged mountain range from an aquaholic’s perspective: swimming in its hidden lakes, canyoning the deep limestone canyons and paddling kayaks across its warm azure lakes – this is an opportunity to spend time in some of the Europe’s most captivating landscapes and see the mountains from Neptune’s perspective, as well as trekking along the paths carved into the incredible Mont Rebei.
+Join us as we explore this majestic, rugged mountain range from an aquaholic’s perspective: swimming in its hidden lakes and canyoning the deep limestone canyons – this is an opportunity to spend time in some of the Europe’s most captivating landscapes and see the mountains from Neptune’s perspective, as well as trekking along the paths carved into the incredible Mont Rebei.

-Fully guided, and perfect for both adrenaline seekers and those looking to take their first steps into kayaking or canyoning, this unique itinerary promises an aquatic experience that will thrill you for many years to come and will guarantee to plant these crystal clear, fresh water delights firmly in your mind to visit time and time again.
+Fully guided, and perfect for both adrenaline seekers and those looking to take their first steps into the rugged Pyrenees.
+This unique itinerary promises a jam-packed adventure weekend that will guarantee to plant these mountainous surroundings firmly in your mind to visit time and time again.

 Find out more

-Mont Rebei, Canyon, Kayak, Pyrenees Adventure Mont Rebei, Canyon, Kayak, Pyrenees Adventure
+Mont Rebei Trek & Canyon, Pyrenees Adventure Mont Rebei Trek & Canyon, Pyrenees Adventure

 Date & Prices